cardano-scaling/hydra/security/RFP.md

 * Liveness: If all parties remain uncorrupted and the adversary delivers all messages, then every transaction becomes confirmed at some point.
 * Soundness: The final UTxO set accepted on the mainchain results from a set of seen transactions.
 * Completeness: All transactions observed as confirmed by an honest party at the end of the protocol are considered on the mainchain.
+FIXME: in the above properties, which one ensures that we don't lock funds in the head?

 You will review this specification to give us comments and assess that the above properties hold.
 The outcome of the review should include, but not being limited to:
 * Identification of any inconsistencies or lack of generality within the specification;